Digital tools and data analysis have already transformed the way health is monitored, diagnosed, predicted, and improved.

 The result will be multidisciplinary solutions to save and enhance lives.
 Putting disruptive digital health tools into practice.
 Using them to benefit all, irrespective of wealth or location.
 Replacing the stigmas of mental illness with compassionate solutions.
 Managing chronic disease for a prolonged, active existence .
 Making medical treatment more humane, efficient and effective — and cheaper.
 Enabling healthier pregnancies, and the safe monitoring of babies and children.
 Allowing seniors to age in place with dignity.
 And creating elite athletes through body and brain feedback, monitoring and stimulation.

-Following six events over two years in San Francisco, New York, and most recently at Stanford University, the editors of ApplySci looks forward to welcoming you to the 7th Wearable Tech + Digital Health + NeuroTech conference this September.
+Following eight events over three years in San Francisco, New York, and most recently at Stanford University, the editors of ApplySci looks forward to welcoming you to the 9th Wearable Tech + Digital Health + NeuroTech conference this September.